Anri17/block-stacker/README.md

-# CppTetris
+# block-stacker

-This is a tetris game I created to learn c++.
+This is a tetris clone game I created to learn c++.